 Terms & Conditions:

-¹ To secure the first appointment the full session fee of £40 will be payable via debit/credit card (cash and bank transfer also accepted but must be paid at least 3 days before the first appointment) and is non refundable so please ensure you are ready to commit to the counselling relationship.
+¹ To secure the first appointment the full session fee of £40 will be payable at least 4 days before the first appointment) and is non refundable so please ensure you are ready to commit to the counselling relationship.
 Further sessions booked will be payable a week in advance.
-If less than 24 hours notice is given to cancel or change an appointment there will be no refund and a further £40 will be payable to secure another appointment.
-1-3 days notice will incur a £20 charge.
-4 days or more notice no charge.
+If less than 4 days notice is given to cancel or change an appointment, please get in touch to book and pay for another appointment.
+Payment can be made via debit/credit card over the phone, invoice with payment link, bank transfer or PayPal.

 Wellbeing Bristol has previously provided counselling as a free service to DHI Bristol (Developing Health & Independence – a Bristol wide service to support anyone directly or indirectly affected by the problems associated with drug and alcohol misuse) and St Mungo’s Bristol Crisis House for Men (for men experiencing mental health problems where hospital admission might be the only other alternative currently available to help them).

 95% thought that it’s a good idea to seek counselling or psychotherapy for a problem before it gets out of hand